blackjax-devs/blackjax/examples/aesara.md

   name: python3
 ---

-# Using Blackjax with Aesara
+# Use BlackJAX with Aesara

 Blackjax accepts any log-probability function as long as it is compatible with `jax.jit` and `jax.grad` (for gradient-based samplers).
 In this example we will show ho we can use [Aesara](https://github.com/aesara-devs/aesara) as a modeling language and Blackjax as an inference library.